-- Observe all blocks behind the neutral zone. - As the passer retreats, remain wider and deeper than the passer. - Give special attention to contact with the passer. - After the ball is released, continue to observe the passer, not the flight of the ball. - Verbally alert defenders when the passer has released the ball. - Be alert to observe an illegal pass. - \ A forward pass thrown from beyond the line of scrimmage is the primary responsibility of the Referee.
+- Observe all blocks behind the neutral zone. - As the passer retreats, remain wider and deeper than the passer. - Give special attention to contact with the passer. - After the ball is released, continue to observe the passer, not the flight of the ball. - Verbally alert defenders when the passer has released the ball. - Be alert to observe an illegal pass. - A forward pass thrown from beyond the line of scrimmage is the primary responsibility of the Referee.
 To rule on a passer near the line of scrimmage, move to the spot of the pass to determine whether the passer's feet were in or behind the neutral zone when the ball was released.
-If the pass is illegal, drop the penalty marker. - \ The Referee is responsible for calling intentional grounding but he may request assistance from other officials to determine if an eligible receiver was in the area.
+If the pass is illegal, drop the penalty marker. - The Referee is responsible for calling intentional grounding but he may request assistance from other officials to determine if an eligible receiver was in the area.
 Other officials who have a concern that an intentional grounding may have occurred should advise the Referee that they did not have an eligible receiver in the area of the pass.
-After receiving input from the crew, the referee is solely responsible for making this call. - Continue to observe action behind the neutral zone before leaving the area.
+After receiving input from the crew, the referee is solely responsible for making this call.